 \section{Concluding Remarks}

-This study was motivated by the question: although the theoretical results shown in \cite{Gil13, Gil14b, Miz22} imply that Hottopixx methods are effective for endmember extraction problems, is this really true?
-Hottopixx methods require us to solve costly LP problems, called Hottopixx models.
-Thus, these methods are challenging to perform in practice.
-To answer the question, we developed an efficient and effective implementation of Hottopixx, EEHT, and found numerical evidence that EEHT can estimate the endmember signatures of real HSIs with higher accuracy than the existing methods can.
+This study was motivated by the following question: although the theoretical results shown in \cite{Gil13, Miz22} suggest that Hottopixx methods are effective for endmember extraction problems, is this really true?
+Hottopixx methods require solving computationally expensive LP problems, called Hottopixx models, which makes them challenging to use in practice.
+To address this issue, we developed an efficient and effective implementation of Hottopixx, EEHT, and provided numerical evidence indicating that EEHT can estimate the endmember signatures of real HSIs with reasonable accuracy.

+We conclude this paper with remarks on potential directions for future research.
+Further theoretical investigation is needed to clarify the computational efficiency of RCE, which is incorporated in EEHT.
+In particular, it is important to analyze its iteration complexity as well as the growth of the index set $\LC$ during the iterations.

-We close this paper with remarks on directions for future research.
-As we saw in Section \ref{Subsec: unmixing of Urban}, EEHT can be applied to the endmember extraction of HSIs with around one hundred thousand pixels, but its computational time is much longer than that of greedy methods such as SPA and its refinements.
-In order to reduce it, we need to focus on the computational cost of RCE, which is computing the optimal solutions of problems $\Primal(\LC, \LC)$ and $\Dual(\LC, \LC)$ in step 2-1, since the problem size could be large.
-Augmented Lagrangian methods are often used for solving large-scale LPs; see \cite{Bur06}, for instance.
-These methods may be of help in reducing the computational time of EEHT.
+As we saw in Section \ref{Subsec: unmixing of Urban}, EEHT can be applied to endmember extraction of HSIs with on the order of one hundred thousand pixels.
+However, its computational time is considerably longer than that of greedy methods, such as SPA and its refinements.
+To reduce this, we need to focus on the computational cost of RCE, whose bottleneck lies in solving problems $\Primal(\LC, \LC)$ and $\Dual(\LC, \LC)$ in step 2-1, since the problem size can be large.
+Augmented Lagrangian methods are often employed for solving large-scale LPs; see \cite{Bur06}, for instance.
+These methods may help reduce the computational time required by EEHT.

+Another promising direction is the use of preprocessing techniques to remove redundant pixels from HSI data that are far from pure pixels.
+Such techniques can substantially reduce the computational burden of solving $\Primal(\LC, \LC)$ and $\Dual(\LC, \LC)$.
+For this approach to be successful, it is important to develop preprocessing methods that ensure the remaining pixels still contain pure pixels or those close to them.
+We are currently pursuing research along this line and expect to report our findings in the near future.

 \appendices